Sparta Capital (CVE:SAY) Shares Down 25% – Time to Sell?

-Sparta Capital Ltd. (CVE:SAY – Get Free Report)’s stock price traded down 25% during mid-day trading on Tuesday .
-The stock traded as low as C$0.01 and last traded at C$0.02.
-305,000 shares were traded during mid-day trading, a decline of 24% from the average session volume of 398,748 shares.
+Sparta Capital Ltd. (CVE:SAY – Get Free Report) dropped 25% on Monday .
+The company traded as low as C$0.01 and last traded at C$0.02.
+Approximately 305,000 shares traded hands during trading, a decline of 24% from the average daily volume of 398,748 shares.
 The stock had previously closed at C$0.02.

 About Sparta Capital